bao-qian/lightsabers/README.md

-Some truly beautiful code.
-They are extremely short, yet extremely powerful.

-* cps.ss - advanced CPS transformer (without administrative redexes,
+* cps.ss - CPS transformer without administrative redexes (10+ years of
-  with treatment for conditionals and tail-calls)
+  research, finished independently as a weekly homework)

 * compiler.ss - optimizing compiler from Scheme to X64 assembly